developer-zebra/developer-zebra-site/src/emdk-for-android/7-3/guide/samapiusage/index.md

 ### Detect NFC Tag

-The sample code below shows how to use [Android NFC APIs](https://developer.android.com/guide/topics/connectivity/nfc/nfc) to detect an NFC tag and establishish a connection with an appropriate SAM using the EMDK SAM API's `connect()` method.
+The sample code below shows how to use [Android NFC APIs](https://developer.android.com/guide/topics/connectivity/nfc/nfc) to detect an NFC tag and establish a connection with an appropriate SAM using the EMDK SAM API's `connect()` method.

 #### Sample Code